-REC 348.
-Practicum in Recreation Services (3) Prerequisite: REC 265 and either REC 270 or RTH 368, and consent of instructor.
-Supervised practicum in a recreation setting.
+RTH 348.
+Practicum in Recreation Therapy (3) Prerequisite: REC 265, RTH 368 and consent of instructor.
+Supervised practicum in a health care or human service setting providing services to people with disabilities.
 Relates theory to practical application in the field.
-Placements chosen from community, commercial, outdoors or therapeutic settings.
-Requires a minimum of 100 hours of field work.
+Requires a minimum of 100 hours field work.